-In addition, regulatory banking agencies, as an integral part of their examination process, periodically review the Company's allowance for credit losses and may require the Company to recognize additions to the allowance based on their judgments about information available to them at the time of their examination, which may not be currently available to management.
-Based on management's comprehensive analysis of the loan portfolio, management believes the current level of the allowance for credit losses is adequate.
+In addition, federal regulatory agencies, as an integral part of their examination process, periodically review the Company's allowance for loan losses and may require the Company to recognize additions to the allowance based on their judgments about information available to them at the time of their examination, which may not be currently available to management.
+Based on management's comprehensive analysis of the loan portfolio, management believes the current level of the allowance for loan losses is adequate.